dimitrinicolas/video-resolutions/README.md

 Each format `code` is either an unique string or `null`.

-The `Format` class has a getter `resolution` returning a string of the width and height merged around a "×" symbol.
+The `Format` class has a getter `resolution` returning a string of the width and height merged around a "×" symbol, and a getter `pixelCount` returning the multiplication of the number of pixels of width and height.

 `aspect` is always a shorthand for `aspects.storage`, either as a getter of the `Format` class or in a query object.

+You can use the methods `setWidth(width)` and `setHeight(height)` to edit a format width or height.
+The respectives height or width will be adapted to this change to match the aspect-ratio.
+By changing width or height, the format will lose its `code`, `name`, `fullName`, and `alternativeNames`.

 ### `getList()`